giovanni-iannaccone/eikon/README.md

 ![Number of GitHub contributors](https://img.shields.io/github/contributors/giovanni-iannaccone/eikon) [![Number of GitHub stars](https://img.shields.io/github/stars/giovanni-iannaccone/eikon)](https://github.com/giovanni-iannaccone/eikon/stargazers)

-# 🖼️ eikon - Image Manipulation Library
+# 🖼️ eikon - Image Processing Library

 eikon is a lightweight and efficient C++ library designed for those who want to handle JPEG, PNG, and PPM files without wading through a swamp of convoluted frameworks.
 It lets you load, tweak, and create images effortlessly, with built-in tools for adding geometric shapes.
 And for command-line lovers, there's a nifty utility that makes image manipulation refreshingly straightforward.